General Student-Related FAQs

 The maximum one-year loan depends on how many years you have left to finish your program, but the cap is $6,000 in a single year.
 Generally, amounts of $5,000 to $6,000 only go to master’s students in one- or two-year programs.

 Most undergraduates in three- or four-year programs receive $2,000 to $3,000 per year.
 Nearly all Zomia undergraduates secure additional funding via scholarships, family support, or part-time work.

 You must be accepted to a university to receive a Zomia loan.
 Your acceptance shows us that you have completed all the necessary steps to become a college student and that the only remaining steps involve financing your education.
 As Zomia’s programming is geared for students and their life after school, we require some assurance that you’ve reached a point where we can help you make the most of your college experience.

 Yes.
 But in order to receive funds, we do require a bank account in your name.
 This means that at some point between applying and receiving your Zomia loan, you will need to open a personal bank account.
 Your university may do this for you.

 All of our contracts call for payments between 14% and 16% of a student’s income after graduation (or after withdrawing from a program).
 If a graduate earns less than our Minimum Income Threshold, then we automatically grant the graduate a deferment based on insufficient earnings.

 - A personal essay describing your background and goals, suitable for sharing with prospective lenders

 - A CV or résumé highlighting work and volunteer experience, positions of leadership, awards, etc.

-- Proof of acceptance to a university in an ASEAN-member nation, India, Hong Kong, Japan, or South Korea
+- Proof of acceptance to a university in an ASEAN-member nation, India, Bangladesh, Hong Kong, Taiwan, Japan, or South Korea

 - Documentation of tuition fees the university in which you will enroll